-- Background on PTAC proposals, voting rules, and reports to the Secretary - Data and methods used to produce this analysis - Findings from the analysis of PTAC voting patterns - Findings from the synthesis of themes identified in PTAC member comments - Discussion
+- Background on PTAC proposals, voting rules, and reports to the Secretary - Data and methods used to produce this analysis - Findings from the analysis of PTAC voting patterns - Findings from the synthesis of themes identified in Committee member comments - Conclusion insights from the Committee's review of these proposals.
+These documents are available on the ASPE PTAC website at https://aspe.hhs.gov/collaborations-committees-advisory-groups/ptac/ptac-resources.